isc-projects/bind9/doc/arm/dnssec.rst

 files for the new keys must be added so that ``named`` can find them.
-The new DNSKEY RRs can then be added via dynamic update. ``named`` then causes the zone to be signed with the new keys; when the signing is complete, the private-type records are updated so that the last octet is non-zero.
+The new DNSKEY RRs can then be added via dynamic update. ``named`` then causes the zone to be signed with the new keys; when the signing is complete, the private type records are updated so that the last octet is non-zero.

 If this is for a KSK, the parent and any trust anchor repositories of the new KSK must be informed.